bishmaybarik/bishmaybarik.github.io/links/githubrepositories.md

         // Mapping repository names to custom titles const repositories = [
             {
+                repo: "bishmaybarik/lipi-swap",
+                title: "lipi-swap: Transliteration Code for Devanagari to English",
+                description: "This Python script converts Devanagari script into Roman English for easier use.
+It is especially helpful when scraping Indian data, such as names or places.
+The Unidecode library has been used for this purpose."
+            },
+            {
                 repo: "bishmaybarik/dist_concord_aidis_2003-13",
                 title: "District Concordance Codes for AIDIS 2003 and AIDIS 2013",
                 description: "There are many new districts states created between the year 2003 and 2013 in India.
 However, for equivalent comparison of economic parameters, I have concorded the districts of both AIDIS 2003 and AIDIS 2013.
 The STATA codes for district concordance can be found in this repository."